FarnazAdib/Crash_course_on_RL/README.md

 * F. Adib Yaghmaie and F. Gustafsson ["Using Reinforcement Learning for Model-free Linear Quadratic Control with Process and Measurement Noises"](https://ieeexplore.ieee.org/abstract/document/9029904), _In 2019 Decision and Control (CDC)4, IEEE 58th Conference on, 2019_, pp. 6510-6517.

+* F. Adib Yaghmaie and s.
+Gunnarsson ["A New Result on Robust Adaptive Dynamic Programming for Uncertain Partially Linear Systems"](https://ieeexplore.ieee.org/abstract/document/9029695/), _In 2019 Decision and Control (CDC)4, IEEE 58th Conference on, 2019_, pp. 7480-7485.

 ## How to use this repo
 This repository contains Jupyter notebooks and python files.
 If you want to run Jupyter notebooks, I suggest to use google colab.
 If you want to extend the results, examine more systems, I suggest to clone this repostory and run on your computer